baoqger/chrisbao/source/_posts/understand-http1-1-client-golang.md

 It handles cookies for request, then call the private method `send` with there parameters.

 We already talked about the first parameter above.
-Let's take a look at the second parameter as follows:
+Let's take a look at the second parameter `c.transport()` as follows:

 ```golang
 func (c *Client) transport() RoundTripper {